JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ##### Import the library using SPM in XCode

+1. Open Xcode.
-1. In Xcode, right-click the `iosApp` project in the left-hand menu and select **Add Package Dependencies**.
+2. In Xcode, right-click the `iosApp` project in the left-hand menu and select **Add Package Dependencies**.
 2. In the search bar, enter the package name:

      ```none